 We naturally cool down with moisture.
 This is why our bodies perspire, with the moisture released from our skin evaporating as well as becoming a natural heat sink for our internal temperature.
 The same idea works with evaporative coolers.
 These machines function by injecting moisture into the local air that in turn condensates around us and causes the overall temperature in the air to drop.
 The same air pressure also pushes heat out of the room where there is venting.
 This kind of set up is ideal in locations that have low humidity and the potential for high temperature, like Arizona in summer for example.
-This is a key difference between an evaporative cooler versus the conventional air conditioner: the former is always bringing new air in while the later just recirculates the same air again and again.
+This is a key difference between an evaporative cooler versus air conditioners: the former is always bringing new air in while the later just recirculates the same air again and again.

 Choosing a Cooler

 The type of evaporative cooler used depends on the size of the area it needs to cool down.
 Evaporative units range in a number of sizes, from the smallest at 1,000 cfm to the largest being 60,000 cfm.
 Ideally, one should have an air circulation capability of something between 20 to 40 changeouts/hour.
 The fluctuation of the range is often due to the local humidity levels and temperature, which can change quite a bit from one spot to another.